CLASSIFICATION NO. 171

 ANIMAL LICENSE ENFORCEMENT OFFICER

 Under general supervision, to perform independent office and limited field contact work of a regulatory and informational nature; to ensure compliance to the dog licensing program of the County; and to do other work as required.

-The Dog License Enforcement Officer makes some neighborhood door-to-door contacts, inquires about dog ownership, instructs in licensing requirements and issues citations for violations.
+The Animal License Enforcement Officer makes some neighborhood door-to-door contacts, inquiries about dog ownership, instructs in licensing requirements and issues citations for violations.
 Duties are performed primarily within an office or shelter setting.
-The incumbent works under the general supervision (lead work) of the Dog Services Officer 2, who assigns duties, reviews field reports for thoroughness and compliance with departmental policy, County codes and State laws, and provides counsel on difficult problems.
-This classification differs from the Dog Control Officer 1 who enforces all dog ordinances, investigates complaints and transports dogs to the shelter.
+The incumbent works under the general supervision (lead work) of the Animal Services Officer 2, who assigns duties, reviews field reports for thoroughness and compliance with departmental policy, County codes and State laws, and provides counsel on difficult problems.
+This classification differs from the Animal Control Officer 1 who enforces all dog ordinances, investigates complaints and transports dogs to the shelter.

 Duties may include but are not limited to the following:

 - Makes phone, mail and independent field contacts, including residences, to secure compliance in connection with dog licensing regulations.